smclacke/webserv/notes/sarah_stuff/sm_todo.md

 	if no space between server end bracket and next server block, server does weird shit still kind of works but the basic testing 1 was caused by there being no space and it throwing 404 for images
+		-- v unclear what is happening here but something changed when i changed the spaces? or im high

+**dont_know_what_to_call_this**

+1)
+	when adding "return 301 /new-route; #redirects request from old route to new-route wiht a 301 status" to test.conf server 9999, images always has 404